-The current benchmark was effective from November 2016.
+The current benchmark was effective from March 2018.
 Columns may be subject to minor rounding differences.
 The Market Advantage Portfolio is a non-discretionary pooled investment which was made on 5 August 2013

-Positioning and Outlook for 2016/17
+Positioning and Outlook for 2017/18

-At 31 March 2017, asset allocation on a net basis was overweight global equities and credit with an underweight position in UK equities and index linked gilts relative to the benchmark.
-It is worth noting that at the end of March, the global equity allocation was switched to a passive mandate.
+At 31 March 2018, asset allocation on a net basis was overweight global equities and credit with an underweight position in UK equities and index linked gilts relative to the benchmark.